 4.6 Uploading to the Private Git Server

-Once you have an unversioned app project, you can upload it to your private team server.
+Once you have an unversioned app, you can upload it to your private team server.

 The repository has to be completely empty (including README.md and. gitignore files), or the upload will fail.